 This piece of work has been funded by Necessity and is a collaboration between UAC and The Landworkers Alliance, which coordinates the national Farmstart Network.

-The workshops will follow this guide and look at:
+The workshops followed the LWA guide and looked in depth at:

 - Feasibility study process